Event planning guidelines

 - As part of the Outdoor Event Permit, written approval from the landowner is required if any portion of the event is held on private property.
 For example, a running event with start and finish at Gyro Beach, but loops through a private winery as part of the race will require proof of permission from the winery owner

-- The property owner will have to complete and sign the Private Property Approval
+- The property owner will have to complete, sign and submit the Private Property Approval

 For some events, organizers will be required to notify local residents, businesses, and/or the general public of impacts to the area, via a notification letter.
 Notification is required one month in advance.